How to Become a Pro Scriptwriter: ULTIMATE Guide

 There’s no sure way to become a scriptwriter.
 You only have to look at the varying careers of famous scriptwriters to learn that.
 Some might write a script in their early twenties that propels them to fame and success.
 However, some scriptwriters might toil away at many screenplays for years and years before hitting on the one that catches them a break.

-There’s no right or wrong way in building your career.
+There’s no right or wrong way in building your career as a scriptwriter.
 However, there are steps that you can follow to make sure you’re on the right path.
 First for a scriptwriter is to…

 Obviously you can’t be a scriptwriter without writing.
 To some, wanting to be a scriptwriter might come from a desire for the prestige, success or intellectual label that comes with it.